salt-extensions/salt-extension-copier/docs/topics/extraction.md

     return __virtualname__
 ```

-Other modules can work with several, interchangeable libraries.
-For this case, you should at least
-declare a dependency on one of the choices in your `optional-dependencies` for `tests`
-in order to make the tests run.
+For modules that can work with multiple interchangeable libraries, declare at least one of them in the `optional-dependencies` section for `tests` in your {path}`pyproject.toml` to ensure the tests can run.

 (dedicated-docs)=
 ### Dedicated docs

-Salt core modules are documented inline.
-You should consider extracting general parts of the
-inline documentation into a separate topic inside the `docs/topics` directory.
+Salt core modules often include inline documentation.
+Consider extracting the general parts of this inline documentation into separate topics within the {path}`docs/topics`directory.